Ezku/equanimous-tribble/content/3-empirical-study/4-findings.md

 Nobody objects; the daily is concluded.

-### Relation between daily structure and kanban boards
+### Relation between daily structure and kanban boards {#relation-between-daily-and-boards}

 The previous section answered the question of how the daily happened.
-To support an argument about a more general relation between the daily and its context, in this section we attempt to reach for an understanding on how the daily could have come to take this form.
+To support an argument about a relation between the daily and its sociomaterial context, in this section we attempt to reach for an understanding on how the daily could have come to take this form.

 Segments       | Kanban board titles
 ---------------|---------------